A 501(c)(3) nonprofit

 What's inside

-Built for shared life, quiet rest, and the long work of recovery.
+Built for shared life, quiet rest, and the long work of sober living.

 Shared bedrooms